uva-cs/dsa2/docs/syllabus.md

 * Note that the A+ range is a percentage of students in the course, so the actual cut-off may vary.

 ### Points per Activity Type

-{: .warning}
-> We need to update the breakdown and quiz grading scheme

 Points are awarded per task.
 Different tasks and different task types are given different weight, as outlined below.